Year-End Tax Planning Strategies for Individuals

 Most taxpayers anticipate increased earnings from year to year, whether it’s from a job or investments, so this strategy works well.
 On the flip side, however, if you anticipate a lower income next year or know you will have significant medical bills, you might want to consider deferring income and expenses to the following year.

-Accelerating income into 2021 is also a good idea if you anticipate being in a higher tax bracket next year.
+Accelerating income into 2023 is also a good idea if you anticipate being in a higher tax bracket next year.
 This is especially true for taxpayers whose earnings are close to threshold amounts that make them liable for the Additional Medicare Tax or Net Investment Income Tax ($200,000 for single filers and $250,000 for married filing jointly).
-See more about these two topics, below.

 Examples of accelerating income include: